 While AMD is in the final preparations to launch the parallel generation to GeForce 900,NVIDIA Are already in the midst of preparations for the next generation, which promises to bring several breakthrough technologies

-Also, the Pascal generation should adopt the The initiative Of AMD and move, at least in part, For HBM memories Particularly fast - when these HBM 2 memories are expected to be even more up-to-date In AMD's Fury, With the ability to reach improved volumes and of course even more insane bandwidths.
-For dessert, full support forDirectX 12, and Mixed Precision processing support should help the X-Pascal The future will be more effective than anything we have ever known before.
+Also, the Pascal generation should adopt the The initiative Of AMD and move, at least in part, For HBM memories Extremely fast - when these are expected to be HBM 2 memories even more up-to-date than these In AMD's Fury, With the ability to reach improved volumes and of course even more insane bandwidths.
+For dessert, full support forDirectX 12 and support for variable precision machining (Mixed Precision) should help the productsPascal The future will be more effective than anything we have ever known before.

 It is worth noting that this is not the beginning of mass commercial production Pascal chips, But only in the production of first samples, which will be passed for examinations andNVIDIA.
 However, such production still ostensibly indicates that the main development process has been completed, hence the road to commercial launch is no longer so long.
 Usually, the time that elapses between the start of production of samples and the actual launch is several months - indeed, current estimates speak of the launch of first products based on the GP100 cores somewhere in the second quarter of 2016, about 9 to 12 months from now.

 It is too early to make any statements yet, but based on this report, the general feeling is thatNVIDIA May open next year a significant technological gap against the competitor AMD - one that can not be reduced or eliminated by attractive pricing.
 It will be very interesting, also in 2016.